H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Introduction

-In this paper, we propose a variational quantum algorithm to solve partial DEs based on a spectral decomposition of the solution function.
-This approach avoids the problem of requiring an exponentially growing number of circuits to evaluate the derivative of the solution function but requires the efficient readout of expectation values.
 This article is organized as follows.
 In Sec.~\ref{sec:description}, we introduce the algorithm and its key principle and detail the steps of its workflow.
-In Sec.~\ref{sec:multivariate}, we discuss the application of the algorithm to multivariate equations.
-In Sec.~\ref{sec:complexity}, we explain some theoretical elements concerning the complexity and scaling of the hybrid algorithm.
+In Sec.~\ref{sec:multivariate}, we discuss how the algorithm adapts to the case of multivariate equations.
+In Sec.~\ref{sec:complexity}, we provide some premilinary theoretical elements concerning the complexity and scaling of the hybrid algorithm.
 In Sec.~\ref{sec:results}, we run the algorithm on several systems of DEs, showcasing the versatility of our method.
 In Sec.~\ref{sec:discussions}, we discuss the advantages of our algorithm and compare it to other approaches in the literature.
 In Sec.~\ref{sec:conclusion}, we conclude the article and present possible improvements of our algorithm.
 In the appendices, we share how one can deal with boundary conditions in simple cases (see App.~\ref{app:boundary}), some examples to illustrate the theoretical ideas behind the algorithm (see App.~\ref{app:examples}), more details from the complexity study (see App.~\ref{app:runtimeDetails}), and a theoretical framework for performance comparisons of several solvers (see App.~\ref{app:performance_profile}).